Brace for more air travel delays as government shutdown drags into second month, experts say

 Travelers heading to airports this week may face more flight disruptions as air traffic controllers missed their first full paycheck late last month and with the government shutdown on the cusp of becoming the longest in U.S. history.

 Almost 6,000 U.S. flights were delayed on Sunday, Nov.
 2, according to FlightAware, a flight tracking service.
-Newark Liberty Airport on Sunday had a four-hour ground delay, while staffing triggers — a Federal Aviation Administration alert system to indicate an air traffic control facility is understaffed — were reported at airports including Nashville, Tenn.; Jacksonville, Fla.; Austin, Texas; and Denver, Colo.
+Newark Liberty Airport on Sunday had a four-hour ground delay, while staffing triggers — a Federal Aviation Administration alert system to indicate an air traffic control facility is understaffed — were reported at airports including Nashville, Tennessee; Jacksonville, Florida; Austin, Texas; and Denver, Colorado.

 The shutdown on Tuesday is set to become the longest in history, when it would eclipse the 2018-2019 funding lapse.
 In the meantime, air traffic controllers and workers for the Transportation Security Administration — both considered essential workers — are required to show up at their jobs even though their pay is halted until lawmakers agree on a new deal to fund the federal government.